Parkatr0n/youmf/commands.md

 "Youmf" follows a unix-like command system.
 I've made some minor changes to make it easier on me and the client, but you can expect almost everything to be the same, sans some flags and arguments.

+The end goal (hopefully) is to have each command be written using VS and be stored in the /drive/bin/ folder, rather than using pure JS to work with information.

+I'd like to add that the only command that will not be written in VS is `signup`, and that's for obvious interception and encryption reasons.

 Filesystem
 ==========